joshfng/railsready/README.md

   * Bundler, Passenger, and Rails gems
   * Git

-Just install a NGINX or Apache, run passenger-install-nginx-module or passenger-install-apache-module, upload your app, point your vhost config to your apps public dir and go!
+Just install either NGINX or Apache, run passenger-install-nginx-module or passenger-install-apache-module, upload your app, point your vhost config to your apps public dir and go!

 Please note: If you are running on a super slow connection your sudo session may timeout and you'll have to enter your password again.
 If you're running this on an EC2 or RS instance it shouldn't be problem.

 I use this to setup VMs all the time but I'm sure this script can be improved.
-It's meant to serve as quick start to get all the dependencies, Ruby, and Rails on a system with no interaction.
-Basically it's just running all the apt-get commands for you (aside from building Ruby).
+It's meant to serve as a quick start to get all the dependencies, Ruby, and Rails on a system with no interaction.
+Basically it's just running all the apt-get commands for you (aside from building Ruby or installing RVM).
 I'll update the commands and ruby versions as they change.

+If you use this and have any suggestions let me know joshfng@gmail.com